offbyfour/Toroid_Coil_Winder/Hardware /README.md

 ### Output Interfaces

+The output interface is a floating positive and negative terminal.
+Since the output voltage can reach 150V, they need to be adequately protected.
+Since it will also be dealing with currents of around 250A, the connector will need to be low resistance.
+As a nice to have, it would be good if the connector would also support a gas passthrough.

 #### Features
 - 2x 4m(13ft) 285A Cable (#1 AWG) (PWR + GND)
 - 4x 50mm Dinse Style Connector with air passthrough